ImperialOctopus/worlds-to-follow/docs/03-arts/10-projection.md

 - A piece of clothing or armour.
 - A weapon, tool, or piece of equipment that can be held in one or both hands.

-Created objects can be made of any material, but are not real, and cannot hold _traces_.
+Created objects can be made of any material, but are not real, and cannot hold trace.
 </AbilityCard>

 ### Unnatural Edge